NyteshadeXT/PF2e-Vault/2) Compendium/equipment/items/Homebrew/eye-of-fractured-potential.md

 **Price:** 6,000 gp
 **Usage:** Worn over one eye; **Bulk** L

 This jagged monocle is formed from one of the tyrant’s preserved crystalline eye stalks.
 The gem pulses with chaotic insight and unpredictable clarity.
-Upon investing and wearing it you gain a +2 item bonus to [[skills#Perception|Perceptoin]] checks and Will saves against illusions or mind-affecting effects.
+Upon investing and wearing it you gain a +2 item bonus to [[skills#Perception|Perception]] checks and Will saves against illusions or mind-affecting effects.

 You are permanently affected by _true seeing_ on your dominant eye, but you gain vulnerable 5 to visual sensory overload effects (e.g., _color spray_, _prismatic spray_).